-The Standardized Patient Program, coordinated through the Advanced Clinical Education Center (ACEC) is dedicated to providing medical students with the opportunity to become more compassionate communicators and influential members of the medical community.
-A division of the Office of Medical Education, ACEC is integral to the medical school curriculum, ensuring the opportunity in each curricular year for experiential, hands on learning to enrich the student’s educational experience.
+The Standardized Patient Program, coordinated through the Office of Medical Education (OMED) is dedicated to providing medical students with the opportunity to become more compassionate communicators and influential members of the medical community.
+The Standardized Patient Program is integral to the medical school curriculum, ensuring the opportunity in each curricular year for experiential, hands on learning to enrich the student’s educational experience.
 Since its inception in 2001, the program has grown annually to support more than 45 teaching and testing sessions that run reiteratively throughout each academic year within the School of Medicine, School of Pharmacy, School of Nursing, School of Dental Medicine and the School of Health and Rehabilitation Sciences.
 Over 130 Standardized Patients in the program are guided by a staff of six who see to it that all are thoroughly trained and ready to role play in this unique educational modality.

 A Standardized Patient is someone who has been trained to portray, in a consistent, standardized manner, a patient in a medical situation.
 Standardized Patients, or SPs, are used by the University of Pittsburgh School of Medicine (UPSOM) and by many other institutions to teach and evaluate students.
 SPs learn a case, based on a real patient other than themselves, and are interviewed and examined by students as though they were that person in the doctor’s office or clinic, giving that patient’s history and simulating their physical symptoms, such as pain or difficulty walking.